smartdevicelink/sdl_ios/README.md

 You can find the latest reference documentation on [Cocoadocs](http://cocoadocs.org/docsets/SmartDeviceLink-iOS).
 Install this documentation to [Dash](http://kapeli.com/dash) or Xcode using [Docs for Xcode](https://documancer.com/xcode/).
 On the [docs page](http://cocoadocs.org/docsets/SmartDeviceLink-iOS), click the 'share' button in the upper right.

+### Getting Help

+If you see a bug, feel free to post an issue on the appropriate repository.
+Please see the [contribution guidelines](https://github.com/smartdevicelink/sdl_ios/blob/master/CONTRIBUTING.md) before proceeding.
+If you need general assistance, or have other questions, you can [sign up](http://slack.smartdevicelink.org) for the [SDL Slack](https://smartdevicelink.slack.com) and chat with other developers and the maintainers of the project.

 ### Running Tests
 To run tests, you will need to bootstrap the Carthage testing libraries.
 To do so, from the root project directory, run:
 ```bash